-Also, every employer engaged in a trade or business who pays remuneration for services performed by an employee, including noncash payments, must furnish a Form W-2 to each employee even if the employee is related to the employer.
+Also, every employer engaged in a trade or business who pays remuneration for services performed by an employee. including noncash payments, must furnish a Form W-2 to each employee even if the employee is related to the

-If you are required to file 250 or more Forms W-2, see Magnetic media/electronic reporting below.
+If you are required to file 250 or more Forms W-2, see Electronic reporting on page 3.

 Who must file Form W-3.
 Anyone required to file Form W-2 must file Form W-3 to transmit Copy A of Forms W-2.
 Make a copy of Form W-3; keep it and Copy D (For Employer) of Forms W-2 with your records for 4 years.
 Be sure to use Form W-3 for the correct year.
+If you are filing Forms W-2 electronically, see Electronic reporting on page 3.

-Household employers, even those with only one household employee, must file Form W-3 with Form W-2.
+Household employers, even those with only one household employee, must file Form W-3 if filing a paper Form W-2.
 On Form W-3 check the "Hshld. emp." checkbox in box b.
-For more information, see Schedule H, (Form 1040), Household Employment Taxes, and its separate instructions.
+For more information, see Schedule H (Form 1040), Household Employment Taxes, and its separate instructions.
+You must have an EIN.
+See Box b-Employer identification number (EIN) on page 9.

 Who may sign Form W-3.
-A transmitter or sender (including a service bureau, paying agent, or disbursing agent) may sign Form W-3 for the employer or payer only if the sender:
+A transmitter or sender (including a service bureau, reporting agent, paying agent, or disbursing agent) may sign Form W-3 (or use its PIN on electronic filings) for the employer or payer only if the sender:

-- Is authorized to sign by an agency agreement (either oral, written, or implied) that is valid under state law and

-• Writes "For (name of payer)" next to the signature.
+- Is authorized to sign by an agency agreement (either oral, written, or implied) that is valid under state law and - Writes "For (name of payer)" next to the signature (paper Form W-3 only).

-If an authorized sender signs for the payer, the payer is still responsible for filing, when due, a correct and complete Form W-3 and related Forms W-2, and is subject to any penalties that result from not complying with these requirements.
-Be sure that the payer's name and employer identification number (EIN) on
+If an authorized sender signs for the payer, the payer is still responsible for filing, when due, a correct and complete

-Forms W-2 and W-3 are the same as those used on the Form 941, Employer's Quarterly Federal Tax Return, Form 943, Employer's Annual Federal Tax Return for Agricultural Employees, Form CT-1, Employer's Annual Railroad Retirement Tax Return, or Schedule H (Form 1040) filed by or for the payer.
+Form W-3 and related Forms W-2, and is subject to any penalties that result from not complying with these requirements.
+Be sure that the payer's name and employer identification number (EIN) on Forms W-2 and W-3 are the same as those used on the Form 941, Employer's Quarterly Federal Tax Return, Form 943, Employer's Annual Federal Tax Return for Agricultural Employees, Form 944, Employer's Annual Federal Tax Return, Form CT-1, Employer's Annual Railroad Retirement Tax Return, or Schedule H (Form 1040) filed by or for the payer.

 When to file.
-File Copy A of Form W-2 with the entire page of Form W-3 (or reports filed on magnetic media) by February 28, 2005.
-However, if you file electronically (not by magnetic media), the due date is March 31, 2005.
+File Copy A of Form W-2 with the entire page of Form W-3 by February 28, 2007.
+However, if you file electronically, the due date is April 2, 2007.
 You may owe a penalty for each Form W-2 that you file late.
-See Penalties on page 6.
-If you terminate your business, see Terminating a business on page 6.
+See Penalties on page 8.
+If you terminate your business, see Terminating a business on page 7.

 Extension to file.
-You may request an automatic extension of time to file Form W-2 by sending Form 8809, Request for Extension of Time To File Information Returns, to the address shown on Form 8809.
+You may request an automatic extension of time to file Form W-2 with the SSA by sending Form 8809, Application for Extension of Time To File Information Returns, to the address shown on Form 8809.
 You must request the extension before the due date of Forms W-2.
 You will have an additional 30 days to file.
 See Form 8809 for details.

-Even if you request an extension to file Form W-2, you must still furnish Form W-2 to your employees by January 31, 2005.
-But see Extension to furnish Forms W-2 to employees on page 3.
+Even if you request an extension to file Form W-2, you must still furnish Form W-2 to your employees CAUTION by January 31, 2007.
+But see Extension to furnish Forms W-2 to employees below.